lightly-ai/lightly/docs/source/docker/advanced/datasource_predictions.rst

 Prediction Files
 ----------------
-Lightly requires a **single prediction file per image**.
+The Lightly Worker requires a **single prediction file per image**.
 The file should be a .json following the format defined under :ref:`prediction-format` and stored in the subdirectory `.lightly/predictions/${TASK_NAME}` in the storage bucket the dataset was configured with.
-In order to make sure Lightly can match the predictions to the correct source image, it's necessary to follow the naming convention:
+In order to make sure the Lightly Worker can match the predictions to the correct source image, it's necessary to follow the naming convention:

 .. code-block:: bash